 This is a difficult piece of research for investors to digest.
 It means, in effect, that the key to expanding one’s long-term wealth is to identify these high-growth companies – even though they are likely to be volatile and may look expensive.
 These results also help to explain why poorly-diversified portfolios underperform market averages.

 It is worth noting that Amazon was considered to be extremely expensive in 2000, when its share price was $80.
-Early July 2019, its share price was around $1,900 and has been even higher since then.
+End of December 2020, its share price was around $3,250 and has been even higher since then.
 This means investors need to set aside their risk aversion to obtain the maximum benefit from stock markets.

 However, it also shows the desirability of a well-diversified portfolio, which increases the likelihood that some stocks within it will emerge as top performers.
 Investors also need to hold those stocks long enough to realise their true worth.
 This might be achieved by investing in a passive fund with a broad spread of stocks from the index, or picking an active fund manager considered to have a reasonable ability to pick future big winners.